 Withholding Your Rent Payment

 You are within your rights to withhold a rent payment or deduct repair expenses from your rent if you have notified your landlord about an important needed repair through writing.
-He or she must make the repair, for example resolving a heat, hot water or plumbing issue within a reasonable amount of time.
+He or she must make the repair, for example resolving a heat, hot water or calling plumbing expert in any issue within a reasonable amount of time.

 You have up to five days to pay your rent before your landlord can charge you a late fee.
 This fee cannot be more than $15 or five percent of your rent payment, whichever amount is greater.